CarlosAngeline/wp-core-dns-tools/README.txt

 Titles are optional, naturally.

 [markdown syntax]: http://daringfireball.net/projects/markdown/syntax

           "Markdown is what the parser uses to process much of the readme file"

 Markdown uses email style notation for blockquotes and I've been told:
 > Asterisks for *emphasis*.
 Double it up  for **strong**.

 `<?php code(); // goes in backticks ?>`

+"first commit"

+'email carlosangeline9@gmail.com'